Mohamed-Akram26/Kubernetes-Projects/project-01-kubernetes-web-app-deployment/README.md

 4. The `Ingress` routes external traffic to the app service.
 5. Port-forwarding and curl tests validate the successful deployment internally.

-This project is a foundational example of building and exposing an app securely and efficiently using Kubernetes.